simonmuehling/educafric-app/replit.md

 - ✓ Transformed all 19 markdown documents to professional HTML with PDF conversion
 - ✓ Created CSV template system for bulk data import (students, teachers, parents, grades, attendance)
 - ✓ Removed enterprise modules from school dashboard (saved for v2.0 in future-modules/enterprise/)
+- ✓ Updated all pricing across backend and frontend with corrected XAF amounts (August 15, 2025)
+- ✓ Fixed pricing in stripeService.ts, commercial documents, and frontend components
 - → Next: Load testing and infrastructure scaling for 3500 users

 **CRITICAL USER PREFERENCES:**